alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-05-17-the-ruling-on-visiting-graveyards-after-the-eid-prayer.md

 - ibn-uthaymeen
 link: https://binothaimeen.net/s/qTdhNx4R
 mp3: https://sounds.binothaimeen.net/storage/uploads/ftawamp3/Lw_216_23.mp3
-summary: This practice is a bid’ah (religious innovation).
-It was not the practice during the era of the Messenger, peace and blessings of Allah be upon him.
+summary: "This practice is a bid\u2019ah (religious innovation).
+It was not the practice\
+  \ during the era of the Messenger, peace and blessings of Allah be upon him."
 lang: en
 translation: true
 muftis: